 Open coupling handle.
-To do this pull the coupling handle up (Fig 14) in the direction of the arrow.
+To do this lift the coupling handle (fig. A) diagonally upwards.

-The coupling mechanism has a fixed open position, ie. as long as the coupling head is not placed on the ball the coupling will remain open.
+The coupling mechanism has a fixed open position, i.e. as long as the coupling head is not placed on the ball the coupling will remain open.
+When the tow ball is not inserted a red section is displayed.

-Put the open coupling onto the towball.
-The coupling handle automatically and audibly clicks into position.
-In the interests of safety, press the handle down by hand (Fig 14).
+Put the open coupling onto the tow ball.
+The coupling handle will move into the horizontal position and indicate that a secure connection has been created.
+In the interests of safety press the handle down by hand.